FountainExponential/web/README.md

 Adding Markdown extensions will make it more complex, but achieve the same things as it's competitors in a far simplify way.
 This will make creation of the story of a game easier, as well as allow for more clarity and ease of rewriting.

-#### Container blocks
+#### Yaml blocks for data interaction
-Markdown containers are fenced by triple colons ::: optionally followed by and attribute block.
-When using Markdig, markdown-it or VuePress they translate to a div in HTML.
+Yaml blocks are generally used in Markdown as a place to store values that get replaced in the text, making the Markdown into a template.
+It can only be added to the front of the file, hence the name "Yaml Front Matter" used by markdown interpreters.

-Adding container blocks will make it possible to have menu structures in the game.
-A list inside a container will be interpreted as a menu the user must choose an option from.
-An example of a game that uses menu's extensively is "80 day's" by Inkle, unfortunately their game engine Ink does menu's in a way that is easy to write but hard to read.
-Fountain Exponential hopes to make it's menu's easier to read, although they may be harder to write.
+Adding the ability to add Yaml to the front of a scene will make it possible to have trigger or event definitions for a scene.
+Other declarative data interaction may also be possible.
+The Yaml data blocks may be extended as a writer sees fit and an interpreting game engine can use or ignore whatever it finds.
+The Yaml blocks together with the code blocks makes it possible for the text to interact with the game systems.

 #### Attribute blocks
 Attributes in Markdown generally are started by open accolade { and end with the closing accolade }.
 When using Markdig  or Kramdown they translate to attributes on an element in HTML.